Asbury Park Beach Guide: Badges, Parking, and What to Know

 Surfing Beach

-Surf-only zone between the jetties at Deal Lake Drive ?
-8th Avenue
+There’s a designated surf-only zone between the jetties at Deal Lake Drive and 8th Avenue.
+This zone is:

 Flag System